 Despite a huge influx in tourism to the country, most of the cookie-cutter tourism development has been contained to neighbouring Ambergris Caye, and Caye Caulker remains blissfully laid back, with a (mostly) local tourism industry.
 You won’t find any big resort chains, fast-food restaurants, or raucous nightclubs here.

 Caye Caulker’s motto is ‘go slow’, and it really does epitome life here.
 The streets are sandy, the locals are friendly, and the rasta Caribbean vibes are strong.
-There are plenty of things to do in Caye Caulker, but it’s got a blissfully slow undercurrent to it.
-We fell in love with this island almost immediately after arriving and one week here didn’t feel long enough.
+There are plenty of things to keep you busy, but the island has a blissfully slow undercurrent to it.
+We fell in love almost immediately after arriving and one week here didn’t feel long enough.

 Caye Caulker quick facts

-- 🛥️ How to get there – by boat from Belize City, Ambergris Caye or Chetumal in Mexico.
-Or by air from Belize City.
+- 🛥️ How to get there – by boat from Belize City, Ambergris Caye or Chetumal in Mexico, or by air from Belize City.

-- 🛏️ How long to stay – no less than 4 nights, a week wouldn’t be too long!
+- 🛏️ How long to stay – no less than 5 nights, a week wouldn’t be too long!

 - 🗓️ Best time to visit – is during the dry season, which is typically December – April.

-16 Things to do in Caye Caulker
+17 Things to do in Caye Caulker

 - Hang out at The Split 👙